KeyZox71/knl_meowscendence/doc/user/user.md

 ## DELETE `/users/:userId/matchHistory`

-Used to delete the match history
+Used to delete the match history of an user

 Can return:
 - 200 with response